Khan/wonder-blocks/packages/wonder-blocks-data/components/intercept-cache.md

 Instead of jumping through those hoops, you can use the `InterceptCache` component and provide an override method that will get called when looking up cached values.
-This component takes three props; children to be rendered, the handler for data caches that are to be intercepted, and a function for processing the intercept.
+This component takes three props:

+- children to be rendered
+- the handler for data caches that are to be intercepted
+- a function for processing the intercept

 The intercept function has the form: